etesync/etebase-docs/docs/overview.md

 ## Collections

 Collections are a collection of items.
 Like items, they also have their own metadata and content, and are also encrypted and signed.
-Collections can also be shared with other users and have associated access control.
+Unlike items, they also have an associated sync token (`stoken`) which indicates whether the collection or its items have changed.

+In addition to the above, collections can also be shared with other users and have associated access control.
 If you think of items as the equivalent of [inodes](https://en.wikipedia.org/wiki/Inode), then collections are the equivalent of filesystems.

 ### Metadata